inspire-eu-validation/INSPIRE-Validator-Container/README.md

 docker run --name inspire-validator -d -p 8090:8090 -v ~/etf:/etf inspire-validator:2025.1
 ```

-This launches a container with the image, exposing the UI in port 8090 through the same port in the host machine, and uses a volume in the local file system, on the directory ~/etf, this will create an ~/etf folder inside the user home folder.
+This launches a container from the specified image, exposing the UI on port 8090, mapped to the same port on the host.
+Additionally, it mounts a local volume from ~/etf, which will result in an etf directory being created in the user's home folder if it does not already exist.

 Once the INSPIRE Reference Validator has fully loaded, access to it through the URL:
     http://localhost:8090/validator/home/index.html